AcalaNetwork/bodhi.js/evm-subql/README.md

 docker-compose up
 ```

+note that the indexer won't start until we [feed some tx to node](#feed-evm-transactions-to-node) if node is running with `--instant-sealing`

 ### run each service seperately in cli
-optionally if you don't like docker, you can also run each service in cli ([official doc ↗️](https://academy.subquery.network/run_publish/run.html#running-an-indexer-subql-node)).
+optionally if you don't like docker, you can also run each service in cli ([official doc](https://academy.subquery.network/run_publish/run.html#running-an-indexer-subql-node)).
 - first install subql globally
 ```
 npm i -g @subql/node@1.7.0 @subql/query@1.4.0